-ADDING REPORTS NOT FOUND IN THE REPORTS DUE LIST

-The option to add reports not found in the Reports Due list can be accessed in two of the tabbed sections of the online filing system-see OVERVIEW or FILE REPORTS tabbed sections for access to this function.
-In the top center portion of these section pages, there is a bordered note which reads, "Need to begin filing reports that are not
+ADDING REPORTS NOT FOUND IN THE REPORTS DUE LIST The option to add reports not found in the Reports Due list can be accessed in two of the tabbed sections of the online filing system-see OVERVIEW or FILE REPORTS tabbed sections for access to this function.
+In the top center portion of these section pages there is a bordered note which reads, "Need to begin filing reports that are not shown in the Reports Due list below? click here".
+Click the link to begin the process of adding additional reports not listed.

-AMENDING REPORTS

-For necessary amendments that are related to the need to update or delete a posted CONTRIBUTION/OTHER RECEIPT/EXPENDITURE entry, go to the relevant tab and perform the update/deletion activity by accessing the listed transaction in the transaction HISTORY section of the corresponding tabbed section.
+AMENDING REPORTS For necessary amendments that are related to the need to update or delete a posted CONTRIBUTION/OTHER RECEIPT/EXPENDITURE entry, go to the relevant tab and perform the update/deletion activity by accessing the listed transaction in the transaction HISTORY section of the corresponding tabbed section.
 Users may add any omitted transactions by clicking the add button in the corresponding transaction tabbed section.
 Users should make all required additions/deletions/updates to transaction entries prior to amending the previously FILED report.
-Once that task is completed, go to the FILE REPORTS tab and to the FILING HISTORY section to locate the report, which should be amended due to the changes that were implemented.
+Once that task is completed, go to the FILE REPORTS tab and to the FILING HISTORY section to locate the report which should be amended due to the changes that were implemented.
 Click AMEND so that the new adjustments will be populated into the amended report.
-Click REVIEW to access the amended report.
 Lastly, click FILE to submit the amended report once you are satisfied that all necessary changes are reflected.

-Important- The system will automatically amend any other reports that were affected by an amendment to an individual transaction.
-The original report remains intact as it was initially filed; to reflect an accurate beginning balance.
+Click VIEW to access the amended report.
+Important-it will be necessary to amend all other subsequent reports listed in the FILING HISTORY section that were FILED after the initial report and prior to the newly amended report so that the beginning balance in each subsequent report is accurate.
+The original report remains intact as it was initially filed; any amended reports are filed as separate reports.

-PASSWORD RESET

-If a user is unable to access the account due to an expired or lost PASSWORD/PIN, please call the Elections Division at 334-242-7210 or 1-800-274-8683.
+PASSWORD RESET If a user is unable to access the account due to an expired or lost PASSWORD/PIN, please call the ELECTIONS DIVISION at 334-242-7210 or 1-800-274-8683.
 To reach the FCPA filing system HELP DESK, call 1-888-864-8910.